Start Here

 • Lightweight for comfort and balance

-• Ideal for stained glass, mosaics, woodworking and flameworking
+• Ideal for flameworking and fusing

 • Meets ANSI Z87.1